MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Experiment 2: MIDI-SAG without Groundtruth Vocal MIDI

-This experiment validates the fundamental accompaniment generation capabilities of our MIDI-SAG against existing baselines. \yang{As shown in Table~\ref{tab:sag_comparison}, our model achieves the highest APA score among all evaluated methods, demonstrating superior alignment with the vocal track.
-Informal listening (visit the demo page for examples) suggests that our model provides comparable musical quality with AnyAccomp~\citep{zhang2025anyaccomp}, despite being trained on a smaller dataset—a testament to the efficiency of symbolic conditioning.} In contrast, FastSAG~\citep{chen2024fastsag} failed to produce meaningful accompaniment, likely due to its sensitivity to source separation artifacts present in the training vocals.
-These results confirm that integrating symbolic controls via MuseControlLite adapters effectively adapts the SAO backbone for the SAG task.
-Importantly, as highlighted in Table~\ref{tab:sag_comparison}, \fangduo{our model is the only one capable of incorporating both text-based stylistic controls and generating audio beyond the standard 10-second limit.
-These features are essential for a unified song-generation pipeline that requires both structural flexibility and long-form coherence.}
+As shown in Table~\ref{tab:sag_comparison}, our model achieves the highest APA score among all evaluated methods, demonstrating superior alignment with the vocal track, despite being trained on a smaller dataset, highlighting the efficiency of symbolic conditioning.
+In contrast, FastSAG~\citep{chen2024fastsag} fails to generate meaningful accompaniment, likely due to its sensitivity to source separation artifacts in the training vocals.
+These results confirm that integrating symbolic controls through MuseControlLite~\cite{tsai2025musecontrollite} adapters effectively adapts the SAO backbone to the SAG task.